V3ntus/PixelFace/README.md

 Due to Samsung's poor documentation, I'm not sure how to deploy this to your emulator or physical device via CLI, so just do it in Tizen Studio for now

+## TODO:
+- add calendar agenda
+- add heart rate
+- and more, just haven't thought of anything else at the moment

 ## WIP (9/26/2022):

 ![image](https://user-images.githubusercontent.com/29584664/192394629-3ef4e97b-fc10-42d0-8f06-8eedd88c0720.png)